 - If you completed the annual request on your mail-in or absentee ballot application, you will automatically receive an annual application in February each year.

-- Return the application to our office, and you will automatically receive a ballot for the Primary, and General, or any special election that year.
+- Return the application to our office, and you will automatically receive a ballot for the Primary, AND General Election.

 - You can cancel your annual/permanent status at any time, by completing and returning the annual/permanent status cancellation form.

 You must be a registered voter in Erie County to request a ballot from our office.

 To apply for a ballot online, you must have a valid PA Driver’s License, or photo I.D. from the PA Department of Transportation (PennDOT).
 Visit the Ballot Request Application site provided by pavoterservices.pa.gov to request your ballot online.